octallium/modern-python-101/04_Data_Structures/Dictionary.md

 ## What data types you can use for keys in Python dictionary?

 Any data type which is immutable can be used as a key.
-To understand this behaviour we would need to undertstand how dictionary works behind the scene, which is too advanced for this course.
+To understand this behavior we would need to understand how dictionary works behind the scene, which is too advanced for this course.

-For now just remmember that immutable data types such as **string, int, float, boolean, tuples,** etc, can be used as keys.
+For now just remember that immutable data types such as **string, int, float, boolean, tuples,** etc, can be used as keys.

 ```python